lyj363636/PyrMol/README.md

 ## Training
 Before training codes, you need write the correct data files path in PyrMol/dataset_configs.json.

-And download Mol2Vec file from https://github.com/samoturk/mol2vec/blob/master/examples/models/model_300dim.pkl.

-Then put this file in same path with main_train.py.
+[And download Mol2Vec file from https://github.com/samoturk/mol2vec/blob/master/examples/models/model_300dim.pkl.
+Then put this file in same path with main_train.py.]: #

 Run the code in PyrMol_demo: